ibm-wsc/ConfidentialComputingOnLinuxONE/docs/lab/configureRsyslog.md

 	openssl genrsa -out server-key.pem 4096
 	```

-2. Create the configuration file to pre-emptively answer the inevitable questions.
+2. Create the configuration file to preemptively answer the inevitable questions.
 See if you can find the two places where I use an amazingly complicated command pipe that somehow puts a whole bunch of information in a blender and comes up with your machine's IP address.
 (Brought to you by the "Just because you can do something, doesn't mean you should" Department)

 	``` bash
 	export ipline="IP:$(ip route get 1.1.1.1 | grep -oP 'src \K[^ ]+')" && \